fis/nano-exporter/README.md

 | X |   | `multicast` | Byte count |
 |   | X | `colls` | Collisions while transmitting |
 |   | X | `carrier` | ? |

+By default, statistics are reported for all network interfaces except the loopback interface (`lo`).
+The `--network-include=` and `--network-exclude=` options can be used to define a comma-separated list of interface names to explicitly include and exclude, respectively.
+If an include list is set, only those interfaces are included.
+Otherwise, all interfaces *not* mentioned in the exclude list are included.

 ### `textfile`